Customer Website Authentication

 Option 3: Building Your Own Portal

 This is the most customizable option, but is also the most difficult to accomplish.
-This option requires that you build your own website infrastructure and views and use the LoanPro API to retrieve data and make changes to the customer's account.
-This option requires your own development team and the ability to host your own website.
+This option requires that you build your own website infrastructure and appearance and use the LoanPro API to retrieve data and make changes to the customer's account.
+To accomplish this, you would need your own development team and the ability to host your own website.

-Clients who build there own customer portal often have questions about authentication and credentials management.
+This method also requires a bit of decision-making.
+Clients who build their own customer portal often have questions about authentication and credentials management.
 There are two options for authentication:

 - Use the LoanPro authentication endpoint and let LoanPro manage credentials

 The pros and cons of both options are discussed in the following sections.
 It's important to stress that building your own portal is going to require some additional work.
 You'll need to develop middleware of some sort that manages how you handle authentication.
 The authentication credentials that are input into your custom portal will need some way to match those in LoanPro.
 Whether that means using a token from an authentication response or using a separate method, your portal will need middleware to facilitate the way it interacts with LoanPro.

 You can allow your customers to use the credentials created by LoanPro to log in to a customer portal you create.
 The following basic steps are required to do this: